photographer Eitan Simanor

 - Old Delhi

-- Varanasi, Ayodhya, Bodhgaya and bihar
+- Varanasi, Ayodhya, Bodhgaya and bihar, all pilgrimage sites

 - Kolkata and Majuli Island on the Brahmaputra river